mvishiu11/graphs_isomorphism/README.md

   <img src="Graph_2.png" width="350" height="350" alt="Graph 2">
 </p>

-So as we can see, those graphs are clearly isomorphic, thus making the scripts prediction correct!
+So as we can see, those graphs are clearly isomorphic, thus making the script's prediction correct!